abaduser/cs2-demo-downloader/README.md

 ## Installation

-Clone the repository and install the package using the `python -m pip install .` command to install, or use a virtual envionment by running
+Clone the repository and install the package using the `pip install -e .` command to install, or use a virtual envionment by running

 ```bash
 python -m venv .venv